-If you’ve been going back and forth between living with your home’s quirks or diving into a remodel, here’s something to keep in mind: the right upgrades or what you call high ROI projects can boost your resale value and help you fall in love with your home all over again.
+If you’ve been going back and forth between living with your home’s quirks or diving into a remodel, here’s something to keep in mind: the right upgrades, or what you call high ROI projects, can boost your resale value and help you fall in love with your home all over again.

 But before you grab a sledgehammer or start tearing out tile, let’s look at the projects that deliver the highest return—and the biggest emotional reward.